Frequently Asked Questions

 The program offers general internships, as well as internships in the fields of media relations, and law and public policy.

 General Interns work very closely with the senators and legislative staff.
 Each intern is typically paired with one or two senators and a legislative assistant to assist with constituent correspondence, legislative research, and preparation for committee meetings and session days.
-Each intern will also be assigned to a specific committee, where they will take notes and report back to the entire legislative staff.
+Each intern will also be assigned to a specific committee, where they will take notes and report back to the caucus staff.

 -Communications Interns work closely with the Senate Democrat Media Office.
 These interns gain valuable hands-on experience by writing press releases, capturing and editing video and audio, speechwriting, contributing to social media and maintaining the Indiana Senate Democrat website.

 The Legal Intern works primarily with the Attorney's Office drafting legislative resolutions and researching Indiana code.
-The legal intern will develop working relationships with multiple Senators as they provide them with current information about bills and legislation.
+The legal intern will develop working relationships with multiple senators as they provide them with current information about bills and legislation.

 The Policy Intern works primarily with the Policy Director researching and preparing informational reports and keeping senators informed of key legislation and amendments as bills move through the process.